 The Noodles employs two magnetic pickups in a special arrangement designed to work with soft elastic strings.
 Magnetic pickups are usually used with steel strings because they capture the signal by responding electromagnetically to the movement of the steel.
 They’re normally placed below the strings of, for instance, an electric guitar, close but not touching, where they can sense the vibratory movement of the strings.
 In the Noodles, to allow the pickups to work with non-steel strings, I made the following arrangement: Resting directly on top of each pickup is a soft pad of foam rubber, about 1/8” thick.
 On top of that is a short length of flat steel bar with a segment of 1/4” steel rod glued on top.
 This rod-and-bar piece spans the width, forming a sort of saddle on top of the foam pad and pickup.
 The latex strings cross over this layered pickup assembly just as they would over a bridge, pressing down on the steel saddle.
 When the string segment on either side of this bridge is plucked, the vibration of the string is transmitted to the steel saddle, which is free to vibrate along with the string because it sits on the foam pad.
 The pickup senses the movement of the steel saddle.
 Two of these pickup/bridges serve as The Noodles’ middle bridges.

 The instrument has several options for tuning adjustment.
 One is a zither tuning pin (a smaller version of a piano tuning pin) set at one end of each string.
 A second tuning mechanism is designed to deal with the common problem in elastic strings that to bring the string up to pitch, more string needs to be taken up than can fit on the pin without spilling over.
 This secondary tuning mechanism, located at the opposite end of the string, quickly and easily takes up a lot of excess string length and gets it out of the way so the tuning pin doesn’t needs to take up as much.
-The string passes through a slightly oversized hole in a wooden cross-piece at the far end.
+To form this secondary tuning mechanism, the string passes through a slightly oversized hole in a wooden cross-piece at the far end.
 You can pull the string through to where it’s close to its intended tension and pitch, and secure it there by clamping on the far side of the hole with an alligator clip.
 (This only works because the tensions are low and the latex strings are soft and easily gripped by the clip; otherwise the string would slip through and not hold at the clip.)
 A third quick-and-easy fine-tuning method involves lifting the relevant string and slightly shifting it one way or the other across one of its bridges.
 This is necessary because, as mentioned above, the stretchy strings don’t always do a good job of equalizing tensions across the bridge.
 It’s especially important since there are playable string segments on both sides of the middle bridge, and imbalances in tension between them result in detuning.

 And there’s one more tuning mechanism.
 The fact that the string segments on each side of the middle bridges are to be tuned and played means that it’s important to get the relative lengths on the two sides right.
 In theory this can be arranged by means of the geometric layout of the bridges and the distances between them, but in designing the instrument I felt that it would be useful to have fine-tuning options in this as well.
 So the end-bridges on each side are set up with adjustable individual saddles for each string.
 The expectation is that you’d fine-tune the placement of these saddles when the instrument is first strung up, and probably never bother with them again.
 It was a lot of work to add this feature; was it worth it?
 Borderline, because whatever fine tuning you do will often later be rendered irrelevant by inadvertent unequal tensions on each side of the middle bridge as described above.